HOW TO PERFORM REPS

 - If you are training for strength, then your goal with every exercise should be to make it as efficient as possible.

-- During bench presses for example, you would want to be sure that you are pressing the bar with good speed along an optimal bar path with all muscles contributing to the lift.
+- During bench presses for example, you would want to be sure that you are pressing the bar with good speed along an optimal bar path with all muscle fibers contributing to the lift.

 - If your goal is hypertrophy, you want to find a way to lessen the contribution of the supporting muscles and isolate the target muscle.